 The Ace Hotel Kyoto was absolutely perfectly situated for our stay in Kyoto.
 It was around the corner and extremely walkable from the Karasuma Oike station.

 It feels like an East meets West oasis in the area.
 The hotel is easily accessible and taxis know how to get there.
-When we checked in, it dawned on me that it was the location of the Winter home of Noma, which Food Bestie tried to get a reservation for.
+When we checked in, it dawned on me that it was the location of the Winter home of Noma, which Johann tried to get a reservation for.

 Checking in, it was the exact vibe that I was aiming for in Kyoto.
 After taking the Shinkansen from Tokyo to Kyoto, I just wanted to secure our dining reservation.
 Immediately after asking for the front desk’s suggestions, I was given the hotel’s suggestion sheet.